caporaso-lab/q2-books/q2-shotgun/q2-shotgun/03-contig-analysis.md

 ```
 Alternatively, you can also use `qiime assembly assemble-spades` to assemble contigs with SPAdes.
 ## Contig QC with QUAST
+QUAST is used here for quality control of assembled contigs.
+It provides metrics to assess the quality of assembly.
 ```bash
 qiime assembly evaluate-contigs \
     --i-contigs "./moshpit_tutorial/cache:contigs" \